oscarvargash/cirm_23/day_1/README.md

 fastqc -help
 ```

-It seems that we can simply add the name of the file as as the first argument, and we then add `-o` (output) to specify where the program should write the report
+It seems that we can simply add the name of the file as as the first argument, and we then add `-o` (output) to specify where the program should write the report.
+Recall that `.` indicates current directory.

 ```
 fastqc L008_R1.fastq -o .